cBioPortal/cbioportal/docs/Load-Sample-Cancer-Study.md

-# Load a Sample Study
+# Loading a Sample Study

 Once you have initialized MySQL with the seed database, you are ready to import a sample cancer study.
 This is recommended, so that you can verify everything is working.